hackersanddesigners/www-v2/README.md

 ## everyday usage

-if you have setup everything as described below, to run a local instance of the software do the following:
+there are two ways to use this software:

+1. run the local server that listens to MediaWiki UDP messages
+2. (re-) build part of, or the entire wiki, at once

+first of all run the local MediaWiki instance ([from this repo](https://github.com/hackersanddesigners/mw-fork)):

-- in one terminal, `cd` into the MW repo and run `devenv up` (TODO ask Karl how he does it without devenv up)
+- open a terminal, `cd` to the MW repo and run `devenv up`

+then, if wanting to do 1:

-- in another terminal, `cd` into this repo and:
+- open another terminal and `cd` into this repo
-  - `source env/bin/activate`
+- run `source env/bin/activate` (or `devenv shell` if you use devenv)
 - then run `python cli.py server` to listen to the MW changes

-if you want to build programmatically any part of the wiki, do:
+otherwise, if interested in 2:

-- `cd` into this repo, activate the environment
+- `cd` into this repo and activate the environment
 - run `python cli.py build-article` or any other command to build the entire wiki, a specific category page, the frontpage, etc.

+type `python cli.py --help` for a list of all the options.

 ### scripts